llvm/circt/docs/Scheduling.md

 - [ChainingCyclicProblem](https://circt.llvm.org/doxygen/classcirct_1_1scheduling_1_1ChainingCyclicProblem.html):
   Extends `ChainingProblem` and `CyclicProblem` to consider the accumulation of physical propagation delays on combinational paths along SSA dependences on a cyclic scheduling problem.
+In the `ChainingProblem` two dependent operations may execute during the same clock period.
+This property does not hold for backedges (i.e. dependences from another computation iteration).
+  Futhermore, the `Dependence` attribute should only be applied to backedges, non-zero ssa dependences are not supported.

 NB: The classes listed above each model a *trait*-like aspect of scheduling.
 These can be used as-is, but are also intended for mixing and matching, even